fbriggs/lifecast_public/README.md

 Lifecast makes software for immersive volumetric VR videos and photos.
 Lifecast's 6DOF format for 3D photos and videos can be generated using tools available on https://lifecastvr.com.
 This repo hosts the player for this format, which is open source under the MIT license.
 Several implementations of the player are available, in javascript, Unity and Unreal Engine.

-Just want to make VR content without writing code?
-We do the same processing in cloud and automatically host the results on https://holovolo.tv
+Do you just want to make VR content without writing code?
+We do the same processing in the cloud and automatically host the results on https://holovolo.tv

 # Unity